5genesis/Analytics/README.md

 # 5GENESIS Analytics

+## Utils
+See documentation for the InfluxDB-Python Client in the Utils folder.

+## Statistical Analysis
-Codes and documentation for the Statistical Analysis are in the dedicated folder.
+See codes and documentation for the Statistical Analysis in the dedicated folder.